AviralCoder/AviralCoder/README.md

 I am a newbie in coding right now but I am fluent at these languages, libraries and frameworks -

-- 🌱 Currently learning React JS, Java and React Native.
+- 🌱 Currently learning React Native and Node JS.
 - ⚡️ I love playing Minecraft.
-- 💬 Ask me about Vanilla Javascript, HTML, CSS, SCSS and Python
+- 💬 Ask me about Vanilla Javascript, HTML, CSS, SCSS and React JS.

 # Connect with me